 When it comes to serial killers and the shocking details of their horrible crimes, very few can compare to Ted Bundy.
 Not only was Bundy brutal slayer, but he also played the part of a completely normal, successful person on the outside - which made him all the more dangerous.

-Ted Bundy was a clean cut law student, had many girlfriends, was a member of the Washington State Republicans, and worked for a suicide prevention hotline.
+Ted Bundy was a clean-cut law student, had many girlfriends, was a member of the Washington State Republicans, and worked for a suicide prevention hotline.
 He was a master manipulator and had everyone around him fooled.
-Even after being arrested he managed to escape custody twice and kept himself alive on death row by giving information in carefully calculated bits.
+Even after being arrested, he managed to escape custody twice and kept himself alive on death row by giving information in carefully calculated bits.
 Ted Bundy has been described as charming, handsome, and even sensitive, yet these things couldn’t be further from the truth.

 He didn’t always wait for an opportunity to snatch women up off the streets.
 Ted Bundy actually broke into homes and dorm rooms to rape and murder women.
 On the night of January 4, 1974, Bundy broke into the basement bedroom of an 18-year-old student.
 He bludgeoned her with a metal rod from her own bed frame and raped her.

 It wasn’t until an interview in the 1980s that Ted Bundy admitted the full extent of his sexual deviance to authors Stephen Michaud and Hugh Aynesworth.
-He said after raping and killing women, he liked to spend the night with their corpses.
+He said that after raping and killing women, he liked to spend the night with their corpses.

 Bundy also kept the heads of 12 of his victims - he decapitated them with a hacksaw, washed their hair, applied makeup to them, and engaged in sexual acts with them.

 After breaking out of jail and fleeing to Florida in January 1978, Ted Bundy broke into the Chi Omega sorority house at Florida State University and committed a brutal mass rape and murder within 20 minutes.